 The TORM Philippines Education Foundation, inc. (TPEF) is a non-stock, non-profit organization established and registered in the Securities & Exchange Commission (SEC) on November 12, 2007.
-It promotes access to and quality education by granting college scholarship to children of poor families across the country as well as to deserving beneficiaries of Torm Shipping Philippines’ ordinary seafarers and land-based staff.
+It promotes access to and quality education by granting college scholarships to children of poor families across the country as well as to deserving beneficiaries of Torm Shipping Philippines’ ordinary seafarers and land-based staff and their beneficiaries.

 We envision socially responsible, educated